Comprehensive Faculty Searches: Best Practices

 The interview

-Treat candidates with professionalism: you’re recruiting them
+Treat candidates with professionalism: you’re recruiting them.

-Treat them like future colleagues who will be stars in the field: if you’re interviewing them, you’ve already decided they’re among the best
+Treat them like future colleagues who will be stars in the field: if you’re interviewing them, you’ve already decided they’re among the best.

 Common interview behaviors that hurt recruitment:

-Asking inappropriate or potentially discriminatory questions
+Asking inappropriate or potentially discriminatory questions.

-Interrupting the candidate or your colleagues
+Interrupting the candidate or your colleagues.

-Putting the candidate on trial with hostile questions
+Putting the candidate on trial with hostile questions.

-Making inappropriate comments, including race- and gender-focused asides
+Making inappropriate comments, including personal asides.

-Over-using interest-specific metaphors
+Over-using interest-specific metaphors.

-Lack of decorum by interviewers: avoid your cell phone, avoid insider conversations with colleagues that render the candidate invisible
+Lack of decorum by interviewers: avoid your cell phone, avoid insider conversations with colleagues that render the candidate invisible.

 Questions not to ask during an interview